Chinkhuselts/elk-snort-siem-setup/README.md

 ## Sample Logs
 See `sample-logs/alert_fast.txt` for sample alerts and test traffic.

-## Exported Kibana Dashboard
-You can import `kibana/snort-dashboard.ndjson` into your Kibana instance.

 ## Future Plans
 - Add Wazuh or OSSEC agent integration
 - Enable alerting via email or Slack